-If a candidate clears any Paper(s)/ Practical(s)/Dissertation prescribed at the Previous and/or Final Examination after a continuous period of three years, then for the purpose of working
+- 3. If a candidate clears any Paper(s)/ Practical(s)/ Dissertation prescribed at the Previous and/or Final Examination after a continuous period of three years, then for the purpose of working out his division the minimum pass marks only viz.
+25% (36% in the case of practical) shall be taken into account in respect of such Paper(s)/Practical(s)/Dissertation as are cleared after the expiry of the aforesaid period of three years: provided that in case where a candidate required more than 25% marks in order to reach the minimum aggregate as many marks out of those actually secured by him will be taken into account as would enable him to make up the deficiency in the requisite minimum, aggregate. - 4.
+The Thesis/Dissertation/Survey Report/Field Work shall be typewritten and submitted in triplicate so as to reach the office of the Registrar atleast 3 weeks before the commencement of the theory examinations.
+Only such candidates shall be permitted to offer Dissertation/ Field Work/Survey Report/Thesis (if provided in the scheme of examination) in lieu of a paper as have secured atleast 55% marks in the aggregate of all the papers prescribed for the previous examination in the case of annual scheme irrespective of the number of papers in which a candidate actually appeared at the examination.

-- 4. The Thesis/Dissertation/Survey Report/Field Work shall be type-written and submitted in triplicate so as to reach the office of the Registrar atleast 3 weeks before the commencement of the theory examinations.
-Only such candidates shall be permitted to offer Dissertation/ Field Work/Survey Report/Thesis (if provided in the scheme of examination) in lieu of a paper as have secured atleast 55% marks in the aggregate of all the papers prescribed for the previous examination in the case of annual scheme irrespective of the number of papers in which a candidate actually appeared at the examination. - N.B.
-Non-collegiate candidates are not eligible to offer dissertation as per provisions of O. 170-A.
+N.B.
+Non-collegiate candidates are not eligible to offer dissertation as per provisions of O. 170-A